dotnet/docfx/docs/designs/xref.md

 With this setting in place, during the OPS build we will loop throug the list and get the urls of all `.xrefmap.json` files under each base path via calling DHS APIs.
 The reason to do so is, the public URL for each base path only contains 1 file of 1 depot with the highest priority, and there are many depots under 1 base path.
 These urls should only be valid for a short time.\
 \
 After getting all the urls, we will extend the DocFX config with them into `xref` settings, the one in the beginning of this section.
 Then, DocFX may restore the xref files as usual.
+> The urls should exclude the current depot of the current buiding repository.
+Bucause this will be handled as internal UIDs.

 #### Migration
 For the existing repositories using DocFX v2, we need to add the xref settings into configuration during the migration to v3.